renovatebot/renovate/docs/usage/configuration-options.md

 #### Suppress branch/PR creation for X days

 If you combine `stabilityDays=3` and `prCreation="not-pending"` then Renovate will hold back from creating branches until 3 or more days have elapsed since the version was released.
-It's recommended that you enable `masterIssue=true` so you don't lose visibility of these pending PRs.
+It's recommended that you enable `masterIssue={enabled: true}` so you don't lose visibility of these pending PRs.

 #### Await X days before Automerging